Awesome Biblical Proof that:

 So, let us venture an alternative, and hopefully the inspired and correct translation of this phrase in Gen. 49:10:

-“The Sceptre shall not depart from Judah, nor the Mechoqeck (Law Giver faculty) (which should be) intricately part of, or based on, his customs and traditional interpretations …which means, Rabbinic Oral Torah … until Shiloh comes …”
+“The Scepter shall not depart from Judah, nor the Mechoqeck (Law Giver faculty) (which should be) intricately part of, or based on, his customs and traditional interpretations …which means, Rabbinic Oral Torah … until Shiloh comes …”

 Reasoning from the common attack by opposers, that this refers to “Rabbinic man-made or self-made traditions,”, this interpretation will fall also.
 However, a few moment’s contemplation on where these “Rabbinic traditions” really originate from, will give the lightning flash of Truth: viz. that it stems from a 3500-year faithful conglomeration of interpretations for Bible injunctions, many of which are NOT defined in the Bible at all.
 It comes from the time of Moses.
 It includes the deliberations of men who dedicated their lives to faithful examination, thought and discussion with equally dedicated thinkers throughout more than 3 millennia.
 Can you think of any other academic faculty that can make such claims?